 Bell MTS Place – Winnipeg Jets

-Fans attending a game at MTS Centre should arrive early to soak in the atmosphere and partake in the variety of food options available.
-Reservations can be made in advance for a pregame meal at the Observation Deck Bar and Buffet.
+Fans attending a game at Bell MTS Place should arrive early to soak in the atmosphere and partake in the variety of food options available.
+Reservations can be made in advance for a pre-game meal at the Observation Deck Bar and Buffet.
 Fans may also want to mingle and meet up with friends in the Portage Avenue atrium.
 This meeting area continues to be open to fans from both the lower and upper bowls during intermissions as well.
-There are some food options available here too, but mostly people use it as a place to meet.
+If you can leave your seat early enough to easily get there, this is a good spot to meet up with friends at the game.
+There are some food options available here too but mostly people use it as a place to meet.

-Inside the arena, the Jets game day production is second to none.
+Inside the arena, the Jets’ game-day production is second to none.
 There is never a break in the entertainment and there are lots of interactive opportunities for fans to enjoy.
-Fans can make song requests this year by using the #JetsJams hashtag to suggest music to be played during stoppages in play.

 Food & Beverage 5

-Popular pre and postgame spots around MTS Centre include Tavern United on Graham Ave., Boston Pizza Cityplace, Yellow Dog Tavern on Donald St., the Shark Club in Cityplace and the Metropolitan on Donald right across from MTS Centre.
-This recently renovated attraction boasts a massive screen, dining and comfort for those that want to pregame, postgame or catch a game when the Jets are on the road.
-Don’t forget about the pregame options available inside of MTS Centre.
-Both the Exchange Restaurant and the Observation Deck take reservations so you can plan ahead.
+Popular pre and post-game spots around Bell MTS Place include Tavern United on Graham Ave., Boston Pizza Cityplace, Yellow Dog Tavern on Donald St., The Shark Club in Cityplace and The Metropolitan on Donald right across from Bell MTS Place.
+This recently renovated attraction boasts a massive screen, dining, and comfort for those that want to pre-game, post-game or catch a game when the Jets are on the road.
+Don’t forget about the pre-game options available inside of Bell MTS Place.
+Both the Exchange Restaurant and the Observation Deck take online reservations, so you can plan ahead.

-While options abound for the pregamers, MTS Centre’s central downtown location makes for easy access and lots of options.
+While options abound for the pre-gamers, Bell MTS Place’s central downtown location makes for easy access and lots of options.
 Traffic before and after a game is never really an issue as there are many routes in and out of the downtown area.
-Winnipeg’s SHED (Sports, Hospitality and Entertainment District) is beginning to provide lots of options for fans and visitors alike.
-True North Square is being built adjacent to the MTS Centre and will become home to office space, residential space, hotels and meeting places for fans heading to an event at MTS Centre.
+Winnipeg’s SHED (Sports, Hospitality and Entertainment District) district is beginning to provide lots of options for fans and visitors alike.

 Jets fans blow the criteria for the FANFARE scale out of the water.
 Fans can be heard reacting to penalty calls, chanting the opposition goalie’s name, creating unique and intelligent chants and, of course, cheering on their team as loudly as they can.
 Fans are knowledgeable about their home team and about the opposing team as well.
-The fans at MTS Centre create a one of a kind atmosphere making the overall experience special.
-Fans will be decked out in their home blue Jets jerseys so be sure to consider the Jets Gear Store in MTS Centre or head to St. Vital Centre or Polo Park mall to purchase some Jets merchandise if you want to look the part.
+The fans at Bell MTS Place create a one of a kind atmosphere making the overall experience special.
+Fans will be decked out in their home blue Jets jerseys, white road jerseys, Heritage Classic jerseys or this 2019 season’s third jersey, the Aviator jersey.
+Visiting fans may want to consider the Jets Gear Store in Bell MTS Place or head to one of their other locations at St. Vital Centre, Polo Park, Kildonan Place or Bell MTS Iceplex to purchase some Jets merchandise if you want to look the part.

-Jets fans are knowledgeable and are there to support their team, as well as give the opposing team a hard time.
+Jets fans are knowledgeable and are there to support their team – as well as give the opposing team a hard time.
 Chanting the opposition goalie’s name is common.
-Fans also often select a visiting player to boo any time he touches the puck.
 Chants of “Go!
 Jets!
 Go!” are frequent throughout a game, usually starting in the upper deck and making their way down and throughout the arena.

 Return on Investment 4

-Prices at MTS Centre are what one would expect for an NHL arena.
-Fans will pay more on site for food than elsewhere so a pregame visit to a downtown restaurant or bar is a good option.
+Prices are what one would expect for an NHL arena.
+Fans will pay more on site for food than elsewhere so a pre-game visit to a downtown restaurant or bar is a good option.
 The overall return on investment is decent.
-An evening at the game for two with food, beverage and parking will run you around $160 for the cheapest seats and upwards of $375 for the most expensive.
+An evening at the game for two with food, beverage and parking will run you around $60 per seat for the cheapest seats and upwards of $180 for the most expensive.
 Of course, seats range in price depending on the opposition.

 Games are grouped into an A, B or C and prices vary depending on this classification.
 Getting a ticket is another venture.
-Tickets are released on game days, with Wait List members having first crack at the available seats.
-This building is generally sold out with season ticket holders claiming the majority of available seats.
-Now in their sixth season, the availability of Jets tickets is increasing and there are more seats available on game days than there have been in the past.
+Single Game Tickets are available from the Jets’ website through Ticketmaster or Winnipeg Jets Seat Exchange.
+Be wary of third-party sites selling tickets as the Jets have really tried to clamp down on this and there have been examples of fraudulent tickets being sold.
+Now in their seventh season, the availability of Jets tickets is increasing and there are more seats available than there have been in the past.
 Visitors coming to a game should check the Jets Seat Exchange.
-Ticket information is available here on the Jets website or with our ticket partner, Ticket Monster.
+Ticket information is available here on the Jets’ website.

-There are several bonus points at MTS Centre.
+There are several bonus points at Bell MTS Place.
 The facility itself is well thought out.
 Now entering its second decade, the building looks remarkably new thanks to constant renovations and additions.
-The views are good no matter where you sit.
-More renovations are planned for the summer of 2017 and promise to bring a whole new look to the concourses.
-The aviation theme of steel and rivets will be carried out along with the Jets’ colors to transform the current look of the concourses.
+The views are good no matter where you sit and have been improved with the addition of seamless glass railings and the raising of seats in the upper level for improved sight lines.

-The large HD scoreboard scores bonus points for MTS Centre as well.
+The new large HD scoreboard scores bonus points for Bell MTS Place as well.
 It is easy to see from anywhere in the arena bowl.
-Be sure to get to your seat early enough to watch the Jets game day production team’s build up to puck drop.
+Be sure to get to your seat early enough to watch the Jets game-day production team’s build-up to puck drop.
 From historic video clips to game intro videos and highlights, the features prior to the game are worth watching.

-Bonus points go to the MTS Centre’s loge seating.
+Bonus points go to Bell MTS Place’s loge seating.
 If you are lucky enough to land a ticket here or know someone who has one, you are in for a treat.
-This recent addition hangs off the upper deck and provides one of the best views in MTS Centre.
-Like a small private box, seating is roomy and comfortable and includes a small counter in front for your food and beverages which is perfect if you are going to attempt to chow down on a Jumbo Jet Dog.
+This recent addition hangs off the upper deck and provides one of the best views in Bell MTS Place.
+Like a small private box, complete with table service, seating is roomy and comfortable and includes a small counter in front for your food and beverages – perfect if you are going to attempt to chow down on a Jumbo Jet Dog.

 Fans are knowledgeable and engaged.
 Reactions from the fans are quick, loud and smart.
 An opposing player who makes a mistake is often the target of sarcastic cheers.
 Good plays are quickly acknowledged by applause.
 Anything from a blocked shot to a nice move or even a smart move on a penalty kill are quickly acknowledged by the crowd.
-Fans appreciate skill and good hockey.
-Even opposing players will receive respectful, appreciative applause from time to time.
+Fans appreciate the skill and good hockey.
+Even opposing players have received appreciative applause from time to time.

-Fans at MTS Centre clearly enjoy the game and enjoy being a part of it.
-Any visitor to the MTS Centre for the first time will tell you that the fans make the experience at MTS Centre.
-Fans are welcoming and are always happy to make visiting fans feel welcome, especially if they are cheering for the home team.
+Fans at Bell MTS Place clearly enjoy the game – and enjoy being a part of it, any first-time visitor will tell you that the fans make the experience at a Jets game.
+Fans are welcoming and are always happy to make visiting fans feel welcome – especially if they are cheering for the home team.

 Food and Drink Recommendations